Dudly01/pkmn/README.md

 # pkmn

-pkmn is a set of tools for Generation I (Red, Blue, and Yellow) and Generation II (Gold, Silver, and Crystal) Game Boy Pokémon games.

-It aims to simplify finding learnsets, evolutions and the stats of the known moves and to simplify calculating DVs.
-No need to enter data manually, pkmn reads the info directly from the Game Boy screen.
-[Try the webapp here.](https://dudly01.github.io/pkmn/)
+pkmn is an app for Pokémon RBY and GSC.
+It can simplify calculating DVs and finding learnsets, evolutions and the stats of known moves for your team members.
+No need to search online or insert data into calculators: pkmn shows you the info for the Pokémon you have on the screen.
+[Try the webapp here.](https://dudly01.github.io/pkmn/).

-It aims to simplify looking up information for the Pokémon that is currently inspected on the Game Boy screen.
-The information includes the evolutions, learnsets, stats of the known moves and the possible DVs.
-[Try the webapp here.](https://dudly01.github.io/pkmn/)

-pkmn

 ## Getting started